Akanoa/Router/readme.md

 In this example we only echoing this return.

-If non of the route matches, an exception is raised.
+If none of route matches, an exception is raised.

     try {